 This workshop will give a broad overview of investigation and prosecution of elder abuse cases, from physical abuse to financial abuse.
-The presenter will focus on general principals of elder abuse and discuss how to convert these investigations into prosecutorial action.
+The presenter will focus on general principles of elder abuse and discuss how to convert these investigations into prosecutorial action.

 The Abuse Continuum: Domestic Violence, Child Sexual Abuse, & Sex Trafficking

 So often, the fields of intervention around domestic violence, child sexual abuse, and sex trafficking operate somewhat, if not completely, independently from one another.
 Yet when taking a closer look at these issues, there are many of the very same tactics, traits, and patterns of the abuse that occurs in each.
 This workshop will briefly examine the general components of each category before drawing connections and exploring the progression that occurs within these three systems if left unaddressed.
 This workshop will also look at the use of power and control as a motivator and the way they are is used in each system to perpetuate cycles of abuse.

 The Active Duty Offender: How Local Law Enforcement Can Navigate the Military Footprint When Investigating Crimes Off-Post

 Sheilah Priori, Fred Harris

 This workshop will discuss the critical necessity of a multidisciplinary team approach when addressing sexual trauma within the ranks of the military.
 The presenters will provide an overview of investigative approaches for civilian law enforcement agencies that investigate military criminal cases and briefly cover expert witness testimony within the military Courts-Martial.
 The presenters will share lessons learned from case studies of active duty offenders who committed crimes against civilian victims off-post, including the corroborating efforts, team work, and multidisciplinary approaches used to navigate the military footprint.

 Advocacy Services for Survivors on College Campuses